 - The Levin Lab at Tufts works on using bioelectric signaling to induce targeted regeneration.

 - Michael West of AgeX (NASDAQ: AGE) is working on an induced tissue regeneration therapy to reverse aging using a cocktail of small-molecule drugs to change the state of genes.
 The AgeX technology is intended to repair serious injuries and even regrow missing limbs.
 Most applications are 5-10 years away from human trials while they focus on technologies which are easier to commercialize.
-However, in 2021, they plan to initiate a Phase 1 trial to regenerate heart function for those with chronic failures.
+2021 plans to initiate a Phase 1 trial to regenerate heart function for those with chronic failures did not move forward.

 - Turn.Bio — mRNA medicines that induce the body to heal itself by instructing specific cells to fight disease or repair damaged tissue.
 By reprogramming the epigenome – a network of chemical compounds and proteins that control cell functions by influencing which genes are active – they aim to restore capabilities often lost with age.